Hvaheterdu/Games/RockPaperScissor/README.md

 # RockPaperScissor

-This is a simple rock-paper-scissor game between you and the computer.
+This is a simple Rock paper scissor game between you and the computer.

 This game is terminal based.